gavnijj/osticket-ticket_lifecycle/README.md

 <img src="https://i.imgur.com/QrutFjy.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-How a sent ticket looks when opened by an agent.
-THe agent has the ability to escalate the ticket, assign a SLA plan to it, assign a team or agent to handle the ticket, or resolve the ticket by themselves.
+How a ticket that has been submitted looks when opened by an agent.
+The agent has the ability to escalate the ticket, assign a SLA plan to it, assign a team or agent to handle the ticket, or resolve the ticket by themselves.
 </p>
 <br />